Skip to main content

 • monetization

-The monetization model of this fighting game has drawn significant criticism, with many players labeling it as a cash grab that employs aggressive free-to-play tactics, including mandatory purchases to play with friends and a reliance on microtransactions for cosmetic items.
-While some appreciate the gameplay, the overall sentiment is that the monetization practices overshadow the game's potential, making it difficult to recommend to newcomers.
-Players express frustration over the lack of transparency and fairness in the pricing structure, which feels more akin to mobile games than traditional fighting games.
+The monetization model of the game has drawn significant criticism, with many players labeling it as a cash grab that employs aggressive free-to-play tactics, including mandatory purchases to play with friends and a reliance on microtransactions for cosmetic items.
+While some appreciate the gameplay, the monetization practices are seen as exploitative and detrimental to the overall experience, overshadowing the game's potential.
+Overall, the monetization strategy has left a negative impression, making it difficult for players to recommend the game despite its gameplay merits.

 • “A really good monetization model with one notable hiccup being you have to pay to play with friends, which is frankly absurd.”